 This project is supported by a Pioneer Fellowship.

-You are interested to participate in the development of the next generation hearing aid?
+You are interested to participate in the development of the next generation acoustic camera?
 You want to know more about the capabilities of a microphone array?
 Do not hesitate to contact us!